SniperPickAxe/FVT-fabric-modified/README.md

 1. Download fabric loader from [here](https://fabricmc.net/use/) (**REQUIRES** Fabric-API!
 Get it [here](https://www.curseforge.com/minecraft/mc-mods/fabric-api))

-2. Download latest FMC-fabric release from [here](https://github.com/Flourick/FMC-fabric/releases).
+2. Download latest FVT-fabric release from [here](https://github.com/Flourick/FVT-fabric/releases).

 3. Once you run fabric loader a *mods* folder will be created in your *.minecraft* directory.
-Move the `fmc-fabric-*.jar` and `fabric-api-*.jar` there.
+Move the `fvt-fabric-*.jar` and `fabric-api-*.jar` there.

 ## Features

 List of main features.
-Configuration is in in-game options menu called 'FMC...'.
-Keybindings are configured in the usual Controls menu (FMC category) and are by default unset.
+Configuration is in in-game options menu called 'FVT...'.
+Keybindings are configured in the usual Controls menu (FVT category) and are by default unset.

 ### Crosshair